 Low Back Pain: Calcium

-Zinc: Lose sense of smell and taste
+Loss of sense of smell and taste: Zinc

 Using Zoopharmacognosey the animals will choose their minerals and essential vitamins to help them rebalance their systems.
 I also assess their diet, in conjunction with muscle testing for deficiencies to make sure nothing is missed.

 This is more common than most realize I feel.
 Usually the animal is in a lot of pain and they are trying to dull / deal with the pain in their gut, and elsewhere in their body.
 Some may have headaches or joint / spinal pain or even pain residue from being neutered.
 For many, their gut is literally on fire and they are trying to cool their system down.
 Regardless, the goal is to find something to deal with the pain in their body. .